Last update: 01.14.2019

 - Yearly – $69 ($5.75/month)

-The bottom line is that Anonymous VPN isn’t perfect but it’s a great option for casual VPN users.
-If you’re looking for something that is affordable and will give you access to geo-locked content, then it’s worth giving this VPN a try.
+The bottom line is that Anonymous VPN isn’t perfect, but it’s a good option for casual VPN users.
+If you’re looking for something that is easy to use and will give you access to geo-locked content, then it’s worth giving this VPN a try.

-That said, it’s worth noting the concern behind their data logging policies.
-While the front page of their website shouts one thing, another thing seems to be happening in the background.
+That said, there’s the concern behind their data logging policies.
+While the front page of Anonymous VPN website shouts one thing, another thing seems to be happening in the background.
 Between the data logs and variable speeds, heavy VPN users will want to look elsewhere for something that matches their needs better.

 Ultimately, our Anonymous VPN review finds that it gives privacy to its users but is far from making them completely anonymous.